Warda-Atalla/Sharp-Mobile-Front-End-Test/README.md

 *for the worst case scenario*
-I have send the index.html styleshhet.css by it self in case we need to. download index.html file and take all copy and past on your one file. creat css folder and take a copy from the sylesheet and save it in side the css folder The image folder should work fine
+I have send the index.html styleshhet.css by it self in case we need to. download index.html file and take all copy and past on your one file. creat css folder and take a copy from the sylesheet and save it in side the css folder The Img folder should work fine